 When two or more substances mix without going through any chemical change a resultant form is called a mixture.
 Mechanical blending or mixing of substances, such as elements and compounds, is what characterizes a mixture.
 There is no chemical bonding or any form of chemical change is involved.
 Thus, the substances in a mixture retain their chemical properties and structure.
-Some of the notable characters that remain the same throughout the homogenous substance are size, shape, color, height, weight, distribution, texture, temperature, radioactivity, structure and many other particulars.
+Some of the notable characters that remain the same throughout the homogenous substance are size, shape, color, height, weight, distribution, texture, temperature, radioactivity, structure, and many other particulars.

 A very common example of homogenous in our daily life is when a color (such as ink) is mixed with water, the resultant solution is very homogeneous.
 The color evenly mixes with water and the composition of any part of the solution is the same.
 How can the substances in a mixture be separated?
 They can be separated by mechanical means.
 Some of the ways include centrifugation, filtration, heat, or gravitational sorting.

 That’s just about the use of the term in chemistry or biochemistry.
-In other science fields such as ecology, the term “homogenous” is used to refer to homogeneity of a population.
-For instance, a population consisting of individuals bred by purely asexual reproduction — thus, having identical genes and characteristics — are homogenous.
+In other science fields such as ecology, the term “homogenous” is used to refer to the homogeneity of a population.
+For instance, a population consisting of individuals bred by purely asexual reproduction — thus, having identical genes and characteristics — is homogenous.
 Scientists posited that if different directions would come from the same source the universe may act in a homogenous way.
 (Ref.
 1)

-Another aspect wherein homogenous is used in a related biology field is in evolutionary biology.
-Homogenous is an old term for homologous, which pertains to the anatomical parts, for instance, that have semblance in structure, especially as caused by a descent from a common ancestor.
+Another aspect wherein homogenous is used in a related biology field is evolutionary biology.
+Homogenous is an old term for homologous, which pertains to the anatomical parts, for instance, that have semblance in structure, especially as caused by descent from a common ancestor.

 The word homogenous has been extensively used in the various branches of science such as biology, chemistry, and ecology but collectively the word is always used to portray entities in a mix sharing the same characteristics.
 In chemistry, for instance, homogenous describes a mixture wherein the substances are distributed evenly.
 At molecular levels, however, they do not have any chemical bonds between them.
 The most common example of a homogenous mixture around us is air.